SumoLogic/sumologic-otel-collector/docs/Upgrading.md

 This functionality has been moved to the [sumologicschema processor][sumologicschema_processor].
 Due to that, this functionality is now deprecated in the exporter and will be removed soon.

-However, if the attributes are not translated, some Sumo apps might not work correctly.
+However, if the attributes are not translated, some Sumo Logic apps might not work correctly.
 To migrate, add a `sumologicschema` processor to your pipelines that use the `sumologic` exporter and disable that functionality in the exporter:

 ```yaml